Cobblestone Farm

 Tip - lard rendered in the instant pot may have some water which will settle as a gel under the cold rendered lard - I always strain mine into pans lined with parchment or cling film.

-When its set turn it over and scrape off the gel, then store the lard as normal.
+When it’s set turn it over and scrape off the gel, then store the lard as normal.

 SLOW COOKER